databricks/spark-sql-perf/README.md

 import com.databricks.spark.sql.perf.tpcds.Tables
 // Tables in TPC-DS benchmark used by experiments.
-// dsdgenDir is the location of dsdgen tool installed in your machines. val tables = Tables(sqlContext, dsdgenDir, scaleFactor)
+// dsdgenDir is the location of dsdgen tool installed in your machines. val tables = new Tables(sqlContext, dsdgenDir, scaleFactor)
 // Generate data.
-tables.genData(location, format, overwrite, partitionTables)
+tables.genData(location, format, overwrite, partitionTables, useDoubleForDecimal)
 // Create metastore tables in a specified database for your data.
 // Once tables are created, the current database will be switched to the specified database. tables.createExternalTables(location, format, databaseName, overwrite)